rpowers3/TheBlackMarket/README.md

 ## Design ##

-Since this project was operating on static data, there was not really need need to use the majority of the Riot endpoints, mainly the Match endpoint to obtain the data and then to process the match data.
+Since this project was operating on static data, there was not really a need to use the majority of the Riot endpoints, mainly the Match endpoint was used to obtain the data and then to process the match data.
 Because no new matches were being made available the decission was made to preprocess all of the data and then bake the results into permutations of JSON data files to make requesting these files as fast as possible.
 This was preferrable to hitting a database on the back end for each request and it turns the web server into just a file server.

 The majority of the application logic is split between the tools that fetched and preprocessed the data into data files and the website that is a single page app to view the data.